itsron-sys64/instafreak/tos.md

 We reserve the right to discontinue or modify the service at any time without notice.

 ## Contact
-For questions or concerns, contact us at: sarkar10000000@gmail.com
+For questions or concerns, contact us at: Discord: @cinnamon.ron